-- Seeking permission from the local school principals to involve civics/social studies students in interviewing their parents to record issues and concerns. - Identifying community focal points such as senior centers, grocery stores, and churches where interviews can be conducted in a non-threatening environment. - Documenting attendance by asking a volunteer to write the names and addresses of people as they arrive to eliminate barriers to participation for those who are LEP or low-literate.
+- Seeking permission from the local school principals to involve civics/social studies students in interviewing their parents to record issues and concerns. - Identifying community focal points such as senior centers, grocery stores, and churches where interviews can be conducted in a non-threatening environment. - Documenting attendance by asking a volunteer to write the names and addresses of people as they arrive to eliminate barriers to participation for those who have LEP.